Prag8855/aab/content/guides/first-bank-account-in-germany.md

 - **[Deutsche Bank](/out/deutsche-bank)**
     They speak mostly German.
 Online banking, customer service and some documents are in English.[^7] They sometimes need a residence permit.[^54]
 - **[Commerzbank](/out/commerzbank)**
-    They speak German.
-Online banking is partly in English.
+    Basic online banking in English, everything else in German.
 You need a [residence permit](/glossary/Aufenthaltstitel) that's valid for at least 6 months.[^6]
 - **[Sparkasse](https://www.berliner-sparkasse.de/de/home.html)**
+    Basic online banking in English, everything else in German.
 You need a [registered address](/glossary/Anmeldung) and a [residence permit](/glossary/Aufenthaltstitel).[^13] They accept Russians, Iranians, Syrians and citizens of other sanctioned countries.[^2]

 If a traditional bank does not let you open an account, try again at a different branch.